rsarendus/vecmath/README.md

 Each type is exposed via **Accessible**, **Mutable** and **AccessibleAndMutable** interfaces that enable read-only, write-only and read-write operations to be performed on the objects they represent.

-The library also provides concrete implementations of each type in both mutable and immutable variety.

 ### Naming Conventions and Notations